Questions about Building Work, Building Plans and Building Lines

 - door/Windows changes (made bigger or smaller or moved),

-- changing the use of a room (example: garage into a habitable space),
+- changing the use of a room (for example: a garage into a habitable space),

 - carports converted to garages,